sherlock-wings/snowflake_sandbox/RBAC/access_definitions/full.md

 # What is this document?

 This document is meant to provide a clear definition of what "Full" access means in this data project.
 This definition will be expressed both in plain english and as executable SQL Statements.

-## Context

-This project uses Role-based Access Control (RBAC) by creating many *access roles*.
-An access role grants its holder with "Read" Access, "Read-Write" Access, or "Full" access, depending on the role.

-So if you had one schema caleld `EDW_DB.RAW`, for example, you could have three access roles for that:
-1. `EDW_DB_RAW_R_AR` ("Read" access role)
-1. `EDW_DB_RAW_RW_AR` ("Read-Write" access role)
-1. `EDW_DB_RAW_FULL_AR` ("Full" access role)

-Each of these roles are combined to create *Functional Roles* (ex. `DEV_ENGINEER_FR`), which can have highly-configurable privileges.
-The flexibility these roles have is achieved by granting one or more access roles to a functional role.
+For more context on access rights, what they mean, and how they are used in this project, see `*/RBAC/overall_design.md`

 # "Full" Access: Plain-Language Definition